Thanks to Railfuture East Anglia for their assistance in preparing this paper.

 Downham Market and Littleport

-Both these stations have relatively high numbers commuters to Cambridge owing to a reasonably good service which is to be increased to half-hourly all day in 2017 as per the GTR franchise.
+Both these stations have relatively high numbers commuters to Cambridge owing to a reasonably good service.
+The introduction of a half-hourly off-peak service has been postponed.

 Norwich to Cambridge

 This large town (population 25,000) is on the A11 trunk road and a good place for a park-and-ride site.
-It is hoped that the train service to Cambridge will be enhanced from the current one to two trains per hour in the near future.
+It is hoped that the hourly direct train service to Cambridge will be enhanced to half-hourly.

 Ipswich to Ely and Cambridge